consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn symbol_map(&self) -> SymbolMap<SymbolMapName<'data>>`

   Construct a map from addresses to symbol names.

+  The map will only contain defined text and data symbols.
+  The dynamic symbol table will only be used if there are no debugging symbols.

 - `fn object_map(&self) -> ObjectMap<'data>`

   Construct a map from addresses to symbol names and object file names.

+  This is derived from Mach-O STAB entries.

 - `fn mach_uuid(&self) -> Result<Option<[u8; 16]>>`